Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Methods

-To limit decoherence, it is desirable to keep the execution time of the matter--gauge coupling as short as possible.
+In a concrete implementation, to limit decoherence, it is desirable to keep the execution time of the matter--gauge coupling as short as possible.
 Furthermore, idling qubits should be avoided as these are subject to erroneous $z$-rotations due to crosstalk and low-frequency noises.
-Hence, we compress the circuit by executing neighbouring gates in parallel wherever possible.
+To account for these, in our implementation we compress the circuit by executing neighbouring gates in parallel wherever possible.
 Beyond this, we add spin echo sequences by randomly chosen angles on idling qubits.
+A sketch of the full gate sequence can be found in Fig.~\ref{fig:full_circuit}.